 Continuous training can also help employees improve their skills and ultimately speed up the time clients spend in the chair.

-The secret to the success of your hair salon is happy, loyal clients, so keep them top of mind when creating your schedules.
+The secret to the success of your salon or spa is happy, loyal clients, so keep them top of mind when creating your schedules.
 Pushing limits by overbooking leads to tired employees and irritated customers, so learn how to create an optimized salon schedule that works for everyone.

 Square Appointments is rated one of the most popular, user-friendly, and affordable software products for salons by Capterra.
 Try Square Appointments and see for yourself.